-Currently, the nationwide prevalence rate is extrapolated from the medical incidences of a few states, and no single state has been able to accurately capture the true number of individuals who are living with long-term difficulties of concussion or TBI; four states, to date, have reasonably estimated.
+Currently, the nationwide prevalence rate is extrapolated from the medical incidences of a few states, and no single state has been able to accurately capture the true number of individuals who are living with long-term difficulties of concussion or TBI; four states (i.e., Ohio, North Carolina, South Carolina, California), to date, have reasonably estimated.
 Several other states have attempted with varying degrees of success.
 For example, the state of Maryland has a law that mandates medical centers to provide incidence data on TBI but does not provide funding or enforcement to do so, whereas Alabama maintains a limited data registry with restrictive funding.
 California, the nation’s largest state by population, also does not have a dedicated state-funded TBI registry, but for a different reason than Maryland, and is loosely connected to the state’s designated trauma registry (California Trauma Registry, 2020; NASHIA, 2014; U.S. Census Bureau, 2016).
 The California Trauma Registry collects annual medical discharge incidence data from the 81 Level-1 trauma centers in the state, but medical incidence does not necessarily reflect the dysfunctional impact of TBI in California for community-based survivors.
 According to the CDC (2022), there are 13 ICD-10-CM codes, none of which include the S09.09 code, that are used as TBI indicators for nonfatal hospitalizations and nonfatal emergency department visits (Table 1).
 2 A concern with medical coding is that 20% to 30% of the estimated two and a half million emergency department visits were classified as unspecified head injury (S09.90; p.
 57) 2 but had sufficient evidence to meet a formal TBI diagnosis.
 1 According to the California Department of Public Health, from the years 2016 to 2020, there was an average of 73,761 nonfatal TBI emergency room visits, but an average of 171,966 unspecified head injury cases (S09.90); these rates highlight a discrepancy in medical coding.
 Moreover, many Californians who experience head trauma (e.g., motor vehicle accidents, sporting/recreational activity, domestic violence/intimate partner violence) may not seek medical attention for a variety of reasons (e.g., minimize symptoms, minimal or no medical insurance, fear of retaliation); therefore, the available data suggest that current rates may be underestimated.